This article examines 3 common probate mistakes, misconceptions and myths.

 Myth: Probate can be totally avoided by placing assets in survivorship or a living trust.

+This is not a myth for Florida and New York residents: trusts can be effective at totally bypassing probate in those states.
+However, it is a myth for anyone who passes away owning an interest in Connecticut real property (even decedents who are not Connecticut residents), unless the trust is an irrevocable trust.
 This myth is often promoted by purveyors of “one size fits all” living trust packages.
-When a Connecticut resident dies, even if all their assets are in survivorship or a revocable living trust, probate proceedings are still necessary for Connecticut estate tax and probate fee clearance.
+When someone with an interest in Connecticut real estate dies, even if all their assets are in survivorship or a revocable living trust, probate proceedings are still necessary for Connecticut estate tax and probate fee clearance.
 If probate proceedings don’t take place, there will be a problem when the real estate in which the deceased person had an interest is sold.
 Property in a living trust or survivorship allows for transfer of ownership independent of the probate court; the probate court has no role determining the legal owner of that property (one element of “avoiding probate”.)
 However, the Connecticut Department of Revenue Services treats property in a trust or survivorship includible for calculating Connecticut estate taxes and probate fees.
 The property is clear of Connecticut estate tax and probate fee liens only after the probate court issues a release of lien upon payment of the probate fee and any outstanding Connecticut estate tax.

 Misconception: Probate fees and taxes can cost 33% or more of an estate’s value.